Mobile Check Deposit

 If your mobile check deposit is made after 3pm, it will not be processed until after 8:30am the following business day.

 All checks are reviewed for accuracy and will not be processed on weekends or holidays.
 All checks are subject to a hold at the discretion of the Credit Union.
-Some members are subject to a two day hold on mobile check deposits.
+Some members are subject to a three day hold on mobile check deposits.
 In this case, funds may show as deposited into your account, but the funds will not show as available.

 What is Mobile Check Deposit?